 RECON Science Team Meeting for All Team Members:

 The full RECON Science Team Meeting to be held Friday-Sunday February 28-March 3.
 RECON will cover the costs for shared lodging, travel, and substitute costs for at least one representative from each RECON community to attend this full network meeting.
 New this year, we will also hold a RECON Orientation Training starting on Thursday February 28 for new team leaders and participant who have not previously attended a RECON workshop.
 RECON will also provide funding for at least 12 student participants to attend along with teacher or parent chaperones.
 Each community may send additional participants who will be responsible for their own lodging and transportation costs.

 - Discussing RECON science results and upcoming events and plans

 - Sharing recent results from the New Horizons flyby of 2014MU69, along with occultation campaigns involving MU69 and Trojan asteroid Leucus

 - Obtaining participant feedback to inform our RECON 3.0 proposal submission

 - Identifying strategies for recruitment and retention of team members (especially students)

 - Training new team members and practicing for upcoming events using RECON equipment

 Both meetings, the Orientation Training and the full RECON Science Team Meeting, will be held at the Water Safety Center in Lake Mead National Recreation Area.
-A full program will be provide in early January.
-Click here to download a pdf of the preliminary agenda.
+Click here to download a pdf of the meeting agenda.